HTTP-RPC/Kilo/README.md

         }
     };

-Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
 Command line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ### Authentication
 Although it is possible to use the `java.net.Authenticator` class to authenticate service requests, this class can be difficult to work with, especially when dealing with multiple concurrent requests or authenticating to multiple services with different credentials.
 It also requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.